(309) 555-0100

 Can mitigation requests be related to a home sale?

 Yes — it's one of the most common triggers.
-Elevated radon results come up regularly during real estate inspections, so the request flow is built to support closing timelines and buyer or seller coordination.
+Elevated radon results come up regularly during real estate inspections, so include the closing timeline and buyer or seller coordination details.

 Related pages